-Mental Health/Medical Assessment and/or Treatment (individual only): Requirement that a student seeks a mental health, medical, substance use, or threat assessment from Counseling and Psychological Services, Health Services, or other appropriate professional and follows through with the recommendations of the professional.
+Mental Health/Medical Assessment and/or Treatment (individual only): Requirement that a student seeks a mental health, medical, substance use, or threat assessment from an appropriate health care professional and follows through with the recommendations of the professional.

 Restorative Actions.
-Requiring a student to engage in actions to restore the impact of a violation and repair the harms resulting from misconduct on other members of the community.
+Engaging in actions to restore the impact of a violation and repair the harms resulting from misconduct on other members of the community.
 These actions may include letters of apology, drafting and implementing a plan of resolution, engaging in restorative justice conferences, and developing plans for reintegration.